Chapter 4 : Broomsticks + Trains

 “Yeah,” I said.
 “I don’t know why, heels are easy for me.”

 “I can only walk in wedges,” Sam said admiringly.

-Victoria examined them and smiled then put her arm in mine, her cat-like face curling into a smile.
+Victoria examined them and smiled as she put her arm in mine, her cat-like face curling into happiness.
 “Love, you and I are going to get along well.”